RobertFacundo/eCommerceF/README.md

 # Frontend

-This project is built with React, and utilizes React Router to handle navigation across different views.
+This project (completely responsive) is built with React, and utilizes React Router to handle navigation across different views.

 The eCommerce flow starts with an authentication screen, where users can register or log in.
 Upon successful authentication, they are redirected to the home page, where a list of products is rendered.
 From there, users can: